 The European businesses statistics compliers’ manual for ICT usage and e-commerce in enterprises provides guidelines and standards for the implementation of the surveys.
 It is updated every year according to the changed contents of the model questionnaires.

 All key variables are checked with their respective timeseries in order to assure consistency over time.
 Other variables, such as turnover are compared with other internal sources.
 One is to point out that enterprises are being asked to provide information on turnover well before the figure for this variable is finalised.
-As a result, this information may be of inferior quality.
+As a result, this information may be subject to revisions.

 11.2.
 Quality management - assessment